NASDAQ futures: Trading strategies

 Futures contracts are commonly used for hedge or speculative financial goals.
 Futures contracts are used to hedge, or offset investment risk by commodity owners (i.e., farmers), or portfolios with undesirable risk exposure offset by the futures position.

 Futures are also widely used to speculate trading profits.
 Futures trading is skyrocketing – CME's E-mini contracts averaged 3.5 million contracts a day in 2008, a 37 percent yearly increase in volume, while equity volume increased only 2 percent for the same period of time.
 However studies reveal that hedging strategies still dominate speculation trade activity in every futures market studied.

 Investment in trading algorithms research (a mathematical rule set for futures trading entry, exit, and stop loss points often calculated and executed by computer) is phenomenal.
 Investment banking firm Goldman Sachs devotes more of its resources, tens of millions annually, to developing trading algorithms than it does on trade desk staffing.
-Trading algorithms may be as exotic as biology theorems like neural network applied to financial market trading by Gang Dong of Rutgers University, or completely based on current market time/price analysis.
+Trading algorithms may be as exotic as biology theorems like neural networks applied to financial market trading by Gang Dong of Rutgers University, or completely based on current market time/price analysis.

 US tax advantages

 In the United States broad-based index futures receive special tax treatment under the IRS 60/40 rule.
 Stocks held longer than one year qualify for favorable capital gains tax treatment, while stocks held one year or less are taxed at ordinary income.
 However, proceeds from index futures contracts traded in the short term are taxed 60 percent at the favorable capital gains rate, and only 40 percent as ordinary income.
-Also, losses on NASDAQ futures can be carried back up to 3 years, and tax reporting is significantly simpler, as they qualify as Section 1256 Contracts.
+Also, losses to NASDAQ futures can be carried back up to 3 years, and tax reporting is significantly simpler, as they qualify as Section 1256 Contracts.